mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > According to their delusions,
-> They saw black as white --
+> they saw black as white –

 #### Commentary: